stefan-beuchert/MovieRecommender/README.md

 I made 3 UML diagrams for this project.
 Each of those diagram has blue and orange parts.
 The blue parts are features that are already implemented in this project and the orang features may be added in future versions.
    * A [Use Case diagram](tasks/uml_diagrams/use_case_diagram.png) that shows the different actores and the variouse functions of the system.
-   * A [Sequence diagram](tasks/uml_diagrams/sequence_diagram.png) that shows the different events that can occure while using the system.
+   * A [Sequence diagram](tasks/uml_diagrams/sequence_diagram.png) that shows the different interactions between the different components.
    * A [Activity diagram](tasks/uml_diagrams/activity_diagram.png) that shows the flow between different activitys.

 ### 2 DDD

+   For the DDD part I made multiple sketches, that consist of multiple components / domains / bounded context.
+I have marked the implemented parts in blue and the not yet implemented parts in yellow (same as in the UML diagrams).

    * Problem Space
       * [Domain](tasks/ddd/ddd_problem_space.png) with Subdomains.